Binary File Reader

 Details

-If checked, the block has an additional output port EOF.
-When the block reaches the end of the file, the port outputs 1
+If this option is selected, the unit has an additional output port EOF.
+When the block reaches the end of the file, the port outputs `1'.
+Otherwise, the port outputs `0'.

 Default value |